CryptosOdysseus/AALE-Contributions/20190827-SALI-LMSS-vs-AALE-usability.md

 The [Counsel](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#411-counsel-1) matters as well, since it could be human, or it could be partially or fully an AAS/AALE itself, in a context where a Counsel-AAS/AALE has a "constructive" interaction with a human-AAS/AALE context in order to mitigate rather than exacerbate the risks of litigation, faciliate ADR in various ways, etc.

+##### Interoperability aspect-
 The [Process Object](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#412-process-object-1) itself would need to internalize a number of extensions and changes in a human-AAS/AALE context.
 Because a process can have multiple process objects (a process object itself can simply be a summary of key attributes of the overall process), that functionality would allow to test-experiment additional layers of process objects linked to the human-AAS/AALE in a modular way, until that works well with the human-only inherited paradigm.

-The component of [Monetary Value](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#413-monetary-value-1) might want to be expanded to integrate various cryptrocurrencies, not merely "a currency code as defined by ISO 4217" that includes the Zimbabwean $ but doesn't include Bitcoin.
-Just say'in (face palm).
+The component of [Monetary Value](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#413-monetary-value-1) might want to be expanded to integrate various cryptrocurrencies, not merely "a currency code as defined by ISO 4217".

+_Non-monetary value type of assets of digital / crypto nature_ would also require definition and integration under bodies of Law, etc.

+##### Interoperability aspect-
+Settlements and Restitutions involving on-chain digital / cryptoassets processes might want to be considered.

+##### Interoperability aspect-
 While [LMSS APIs](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#5-the-legal-matter-application-programming-interfaces-apis-1) are not supported in Draft LMSS 1.0 Rev 2, suffice to say that they primarily support queries, SQL primary raison d'être, not data verification and validation in relation with blockchains and oracles, etc. This point links back to the conversation on APIs and Protocols where we might want to dig more education and clarifications.

 [Code Sets](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#6-code-sets-1) types might need to be enriched, also as part of the actions required as parameters and output, to warrant AALE interoperability with SALI LMSS, including but not limited to managing new AAS ontologies in a human-AAS interaction and attribution context.